apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Types/ARRAY.md

 ```
 ### notice

-We should turn on ARRAY switch with the following command before use:
+We should turn on the switch for the ARRAY types feature with the following command before use:

 ```
 $ mysql-client > admin set frontend config("enable_array_type"="true");